Frequently Asked Questions

 Q: Is there anything else I should know?

-2) You may read music from a tablet as long as it is in a folder that looks like a caroling book to people observing you sing.
+You will need to hold your tablet in a black folder or 3-ring binder that looks like a caroling book to people observing you sing.
 You can buy folders specifically made for this, or you can jury-rig a 3-ring binder.

 Regardless of the format, you agree not to use any of the music for any other purpose other than practice, rehearsal, and performances for The Other Reindeer Carolers without my express written permission.
 You also agree not to share the sheet music with anyone else without my written permission.